-How to Bring Broadband Speed to Your IoT Networks
+How to Bring 4G Gigabit Speed to Your IoT Networks

 Many organizations are wondering why the gigabit speeds that have been hyped for years still don’t seem to be within a broader reach for enterprise cellular devices.
 Despite the promises of many 4G LTE module manufacturers, whose spec sheets tout gigabit-speed capabilities, the performance of these modules has fallen short.
 This shortcoming leaves enterprises, manufacturers, municipalities and emergency first responders mostly unable to realize the speed, reliability and wide range of new functionalities that the Gigabit LTE spec was designed to make possible.

 The fact is that true 4G LTE gigabit speed is available for devices and applications — if you have a 4G LTE module with all the ingredients necessary for success.

 The market for true 4G Gigabit LTE is strong.
 Businesses and organizations need the powerful cost and productivity benefits of gigabit-speed connectivity.
 Even as we move toward 5G, 4G Gigabit LTE remains an essential opportunity for device makers, offering optimal coverage and value.
 Enterprises around the globe with Gigabit LTE deployments intend to continue managing them after the launch of 5G.

 Cellular connectivity is widely available almost anywhere for devices using a conventional module.
 However, when you are looking to achieve gigabit-level speeds, you need more than the basic connectivity.
 You need to make full use of all the ingredients in the gigabit recipe, which most mobile network operators (MNOs) now offer.